 For organizations and brands, this means developing or bolstering knowledge of the Black experience.
 This can strengthen connections with Black consumers, stakeholders and the wider community.

-In addition, understanding Black history will result in greater engagement, as well as increased trust and purchase consideration from Black consumers, who are evaluating which brands to support in 2022.
+In addition, understanding Black history will result in greater engagement, as well as increased trust and purchase consideration from Black consumers, who are evaluating which brands to support.

 Here are ideas that can help develop a year-round approach.